sebanc/brunch/README.md

 - unibuild images: intended to manage multiple devices through the use of the CrosConfig tool.

 Contrarily to the Croissant framework which mostly supports non-unibuilds images (configuration and access to android apps), Brunch should work with both but will provide better hardware support for unibuild images.
-It is actually tested using the "nautilus" ChromeOS recovery image (unibuild) which is therefore recommended.
+It is actually tested using the "rammus" ChromeOS recovery image (unibuild) which is therefore recommended.

 Note: I don't see any reason why you would have better results using another recovery image as they are all very similar.